How To Break Up With Your Therapist? Finding A Good Fit

 It’s okay for you to recharge with time

 Depending on the reason the relationship ended, you may feel as though you should immediately begin seeing a new therapist.
 If this is truly what you want to do, then it can be okay to do so, but you should also be aware that taking time to recharge can be acceptable as well.
 Counseling can be an inherently intimate process.
-Regardless of the nature of separation with your therapist, hopefully, something is gained from the sessions that can be helpful.
-Whether or not you want to work with another counselor later on can be up to you, but taking a few weeks or even months to yourself before seeing another specialist can be completely acceptable.
+Regardless of the nature of separation from your therapist, hopefully, something will be gained from the sessions that can be helpful.
+Whether or not you want to work with another counselor later on can be up to you and your feelings, but taking a few weeks or even months to yourself before seeing another specialist can be completely acceptable.

 Online therapy can match you with a suitable therapist